-We do not sell used TIPMs, but we can refer to you someone who does and provide a link to save 5% off the cost.
+We do not sell new, rebuilt, or used TIPMs, but we can refer to you someone who does and provide a link to save 5% off the cost.
 If you're simply looking for a long term solution to a fuel pump relay problem, but vehicle downtime isn't an option, our TIPM Plug-In Relay Systems are a better solution.

 TIPM Part Numbers